As each of Tignes' five villages has its own distinct character and benefits, here’s a quick run-down of them all:

 • Le Lavachet: a good option for families, with easy access to the beginner slopes and quieter nightlife than Val Claret and Le Lac.

-• Tignes les Boisses and Tignes les Brevières: prettier than the three higher villages and relatively well-linked to the ski area by lifts and buses.
-The benefit of staying here is the cheap accommodation.
+• Les Boisses + Les Brévières: older and prettier than the three higher villages and relatively well-linked to the ski area by lifts and buses.
+The benefits of staying here are the cheaper accommodation and dining options, alongside the more relaxed, locals-oriented atmosphere.

 Accommodation types